Nyerguds/MobiusMapEditor/MANUAL.md

 By default, these files are loaded from a "Classic" folder which is supplied along with the editor.
 The exact paths can be tweaked in the **ClassicPathTD/RA/SS** settings (see "Editor fine tuning" below).
 For the exact expected contents of the folders, see the "Classic files listing" section.

+### DPI awareness fix

+* **EnableDpiAwareness**: Enable DPI awareness mode.

+On some machines with high dpi monitors, people might have odd issues where the positioning of the indicators on the map doesn't correctly match the map tiles.
+If this happens, enabling this option might fix the problem.

 ### Mods:

 * **ModsToLoadTD** / **ModsToLoadRA** / **ModsToLoadSS**: semicolon (or comma) separated list of mod entries for each supported game.

 A mod entry can either be a Steam workshop ID, or a folder name.
 The paths will initially be looked up in the mods folder of the respective game in the CnCRemastered\mods\ folder under your Documents folder, but the loading system will also check the Steam workshop files for a matching mod.
 Sole Survivor will use Tiberian Dawn mods.
 Note that mods can only apply graphical changes from the tileset and house color xml files; the editor can't read any data from compiled dll files.
 This mods system is mostly meant to apply graphical fixes to the editor.

 The **ModsToLoadTD** and **ModsToLoadSS** settings will have the `GraphicsFixesTD` mod set by default, to complete the incomplete TD Remastered graphics set, meaning the mod will automatically be loaded if found.
 Similarly, the **ModsToLoadRA** setting will have the `GraphicsFixesRA` mod set.
 Note that the editor has no way to check whether mods are enabled in the game, so that makes no difference.

-You can find them on the Steam workshop ([GraphicsFixesTD](https://steamcommunity.com/sharedfiles/filedetails/?id=2844969675), [GraphicsFixesRA](https://steamcommunity.com/sharedfiles/filedetails/?id=2978875641)) and on ModDB ([GraphicsFixesTD](https://www.moddb.com/games/command-conquer-remastered/addons/graphicsfixestd), [GraphicsFixesRA](https://www.moddb.com/games/cc-red-alert-remastered/addons/graphicsfixesra)).
+You can find these mods on the Steam workshop ([GraphicsFixesTD](https://steamcommunity.com/sharedfiles/filedetails/?id=2844969675), [GraphicsFixesRA](https://steamcommunity.com/sharedfiles/filedetails/?id=2978875641)) and on ModDB ([GraphicsFixesTD](https://www.moddb.com/games/command-conquer-remastered/addons/graphicsfixestd), [GraphicsFixesRA](https://www.moddb.com/games/cc-red-alert-remastered/addons/graphicsfixesra)).

 In classic graphics mode, the editor can still use mods, if they contain classic files in a "ccdata" folder.
 The 'GraphicsFixesRA' mod has such a classic component, to fix the classic graphics of Einstein and the ant buildings.